Using Snowpark Python in Dataiku: basics#

 return_type=FloatType())

-• An alternative way of registering the get_tip_pct() function as a UDF is to decorate your function with @udf .
-If you choose this way, you will need to specify the input and output types directly in the Python function.
+• An alternative way of registering the get_tip_pct() function as a UDF is to decorate our function with @udf .
+If we choose this way, we’ll need to specify the input and output types directly in the Python function.

 @udf